MicrosoftDocs/sql-docs/azure-sql/database/query-editor.md

 The data editor allows you to modify data in an existing row, add a new row of data to the table, or delete a row of data.
 To access data editor, in the object explorer expand **Tables**, then select the ellipses to the right of the table name and select **Edit Data (Preview)**.

-To modify data in an existing row, select the value you want to change, make your change, and then select **Save** at the top.
+**To modify data** in an existing row, select the value you want to change, make your change, and then select **Save** at the top.

+- If the column is an identity column, you can't edit that value.
+You'll see the error: "Save failed: Failed to execute query.
+Error: Cannot update identity column *column_name*".

-To add a new row, select **Create New Row** and enter the values you want to add.
-There are certain data types you cannot add or work with in this context.
+**To add a new row**, select **Create New Row** and enter the values you want to add.
+There are certain data types you can't add or work with in this context.

-- If the column is an identity column, you cannot add a value in that field.
-You will see the error "Save failed: Can not set value in identity columns *column_name*" at the bottom.
+- If the column is an identity column, you can't add a value in that field.
+You'll see the error: "Save failed: Can not set value in identity columns *column_name*" at the bottom.
-- Columns with default constraints are not honored.
-The data editor will not generate the default value, it expects you to enter a value.
-It is not recommended to use the data editor for tables that have default column constraints.
+- Columns with default constraints aren't honored.
+The data editor won't generate the default value, it expects you to enter a value.
+It isn't recommended to use the data editor for tables that have default column constraints.
-- Computed columns are not calculated.
-You will see the error "Save failed: Failed to execute query.
+- Computed columns aren't calculated.
+You'll see the error "Save failed: Failed to execute query.
 Error: The column *column_name* cannot be modified because it is either a computed column or is the result of a UNION operator."
 It is not recommended to use the data editor for tables that have computed columns.

-To delete a row of data, select the row and select **Delete Row**.
+**To delete a row** of data, select the row and select **Delete Row**.

 - If the row has a primary key, and that primary key has a foreign key relationship to another table, when the row is deleted, the related rows in the other table(s) will also be deleted.

 ### Query window

 This window allows you to type or paste a query, then run it.
 The results of the query are shown in the **Results** pane.

 You can cancel your query.
-As noted under [Considerations and limitations](#considerations-and-limitations), there is a five-minute timeout period.
+As noted under [Considerations and limitations](#considerations-and-limitations), there's a five-minute timeout period.

 The **Save query** button allows you to save the query text to your computer as a *.sql* file.